 Black Trans Futures | Go Find Me

-A talk with Danielle Brathwaite-Shirley dedicated to giving Black Trans people a space to speculate on their present allowing thought of how a Black Trans future could come from the space we are in now.
+A talk with Danielle Brathwaite-Shirley and Ebun Sodipo dedicated to giving Black Trans people a space to speculate on their present allowing thought of how a Black Trans future could come from the space we are in now.

 Danielle Brathwaite-Shirley is a London- and Berlin-based Black trans artist, game developer and mother.
 Through video game aesthetics and technologies, Danielle aims to bring to the forefront the experiences of Black trans women and, more generally, to archive the Black trans experience.

 Ebun Sodipo is an artist and writer making work for those who will come after: the black trans people of the future.
 Their interdisciplinary practice narrates their construction a black trans-feminine self after slavery and colonialism.
 Through a process of fragmentation, collage, and fabulation, they devise softer, other-wise ways of imagining and speaking about the body, desire, archives, and the past.
 Their recent work considers the instinctual, bodily desires and pulls Sodipo feels as recognitions and readings of an embodied knowledge that connects them physically across space and time to non genetic trans ancestors, providing an alternate account of ’transness’, agency, and the archive.

 Go Find Me